Zoott/Senko-S-Bootcamp/13 - Elk Stack Project - Github Fundamentals/README.md

    10.1.0.4 ansible_python_interpreter=/usr/bin/python3

 - Also update ansible.cfg to set the remote_user parameter since all of our VM's in this project use the same username.
-- Run the playbooks, and navigate to http://20.37.38.87/setup.php (For Web Servers with DVWA containers) or http://20.58.191.189:5601 (for ElkServer) to check that the installation worked as expected.
+- We run the playbooks, and navigate to http://20.37.38.87/setup.php (For Web Servers with DVWA containers) or http://20.58.191.189:5601 (for ElkServer) to check that the installation worked as expected.

 - Example of a playbook file is install-elk.yml
 - To run playbooks on specific machines, we will update the hosts file with groups of machines with which we operate.
 To run the playbook on a specific group we will edit the playbook file to specify which hosts group will be affected.
 For example: